Geneticist: Career Information and Education Requirements

 Genetic counselors provide information and support for a variety of health issues of genetic origin.
 They can coordinate treatment for those with birth disorders, as well as counsel patients who might have inherited conditions or are concerned about passing a condition to a child.

-According to the U.S. Bureau of Labor Statistics (BLS), the average salary for biochemists and biophysicists working in scientific research and development, such as research geneticists, was $92,150 in May 2012.
-The BLS reported the average salary for physicians and surgeons who work in physicians' offices, like clinical geneticists, were paid an average of $215,650, and those working in hospitals averaged $140,060 in 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), the average salary for biochemists and biophysicists working in scientific research and development, such as research geneticists, was $91,640 in May 2013.
+The BLS reported the average salary for physicians and surgeons, which includes clinical geneticists, to be $183,940 as of May 2013.

 According to 2013 data from the BLS, the average annual salary for genetic counselors was $62,800.
 The BLS states the highest percentages of genetic counselors worked in hospitals, physicians' offices, outpatient care centers, colleges and universities and laboratories in 2013.